sduvly/ramen-rater-phase-1-mock-code-challenge/README.md

 ## Setup

-- Run `json-server --watch db.json` to get the backend started
+- Run `` to get the backend started
 - Open the `index.html` file on your browser
 - Write your code in the `index.js` file